simonw/datasette-insert/README.md

 If you are trying it out on your own local machine, you can `pip install` the [datasette-insert-unsafe](https://github.com/simonw/datasette-insert-unsafe) plugin to allow access without needing to set up authentication or permissions separately.

-## API usage
+## Inserting data and creating tables

+Start datasette and make sure it has a writable SQLite database attached to it.
+If you have not yet created a database file you can use this:

+    datasette data.db --create

+The `--create` option will create a new empty `data.db` database file if it does not already exist.

-Having installed the plugin, data can be inserted or updated and tables can be created by POSTing JSON data to the following URL:
+The plugin adds an endpoint that allows data to be inserted or updated and tables to be created by POSTing JSON data to the following URL:

     /-/insert/name-of-database/name-of-table